-- SQL Secure now allows you to take a snapshot of your registered servers at once. - The Server Roles report now shows members from Windows groups. - The Database Roles report now displays the creation date of the database.
+- SQL Secure now allows you to take a snapshot of all registered servers in a policy.
+Snapshots can also be scheduled at the policy level - The Server Roles report now shows members from Windows groups. - The Database Roles report now displays the creation date of the database.